Evergreen tentatively names John Carmichael, Dexter Gordon to lead college

 “The college needs to solidify its strategic plan, implement new academic endeavors, bargain a collective bargaining agreement and advance Evergreen’s national reputation as a progressive liberal arts college that combines the sciences, art and humanities to educate students — students who can move our nation beyond a pollution-based (fossil fuels) economy and a pollution based on racism,” he said.

-Carmichael and Gordon can provide the leadership we are looking for to launch the next 50 years at Evergreen, Perez-Gibson said.
+Carmichael and Gordon can provide the leadership to launch the next 50 years at Evergreen, Perez-Gibson said.

 Comments